 You can get your book at Amazon, apply what you learn and find that your insomnia and menopause is a thing of the past:

-I have an "aresenal" of magnesium supplements - from liquid magnesium to magnesium lotions.
+I have an "arsenal" of magnesium supplements - from liquid magnesium to magnesium lotions.
 "I think magnesium is the underrated all-star in terms of menopausal women," says Ann Louise Gittleman, PhD.

-Liquid magnesium allows a person to get adequate amounts of this important mineral without the side effects of loose stools or diarrhea.
-I just mix it with water twice a day but if you want to hide the take add it to some juice.
-I use Mega-Mag 400 mg by Trace Minerals:
+A magnesium lotion or spray allows a person to get adequate amounts of this important mineral without the side effects of loose stools or diarrhea.

 Some women wake up with just a feeling of warmth and being hot, while other women wake up only to find their nightgowns and sheets damp or wet from sweat.
 For those who need to get up out of bed and change their nightgown or sheets, falling back to sleep becomes more difficult.